kdurance/100-days-of-code/log.md

 Day 6: February 16, 2021

 **Today's Progress**:
 Spent time focusing only on experimenting with CSS grid to understand how it works.
+Had to work with hosting company customer support to fix email issue for client.

+**Thoughts**:
+When I hooked up client's GoDaddy site to SiteGround I did the same thing I had done for my first client's site.
+I only needed to change where the name servers pointed.
+Unfortunately, more was needed because the client also used a GoDaddy email associated with their domain name.
+This change caused their email communications to break so I had to work with SiteGround support to make some more changes to allow the email to work properly.
+Lesson learned: Make sure you ask your client about any products they use that are also connected with their domain name.